gamzebb/portfolio/README.md

 ✅ Structured raw measurements and simulation outputs into analyzable formats
 ✅ Conducted feature analysis to inform performance modeling
 ✅ Delivered insights that contributed to design improvement and reduced energy loss
-✅ Experience with ISO/IEC standards and technical compliance documentation

 ---